Students, staff and faculty, submit your "green" ideas

 Green Fund Review Board

 The Penn Green Fund Review Board is made up of nine individuals from the Penn Community.
-These individuals will represent students both graduate and undergraduate, faculty, large and small schools, and staff.
-This board is chaired by Penn’s Sustainability Director to guide the review board decision making process.
+These individuals will represent students, faculty, and staff.

-- Green Campus Partnership: Dan Garofalo, Environmental Sustainability Coordinator
+- Green Campus Partnership: Dan Garofalo, Environmental Sustainability Director

 - Facilities and Real Estate Services: Marilyn Jost, Exec.
 Director of Finance and Administration